Family: Bignoniaceae

 Native SiteEastern United States

-Misc FactsCampsis from the Greek "kampe" something bent.
-Referring to the curved stamens of the flowers. "radicans refers to rooting stems.
+Misc FactsCampsis is from the Greek "kampe," meaning "bent."
+Referring to the curved stamens of the flowers, "radicans" refers to rooting stems.
+AKA: Campsis radicans, Cow-itch Cow Vine Devil's Shoestring Foxglove Vine Hellvine, woody vine, hardy, fast-growing

-Author's NotesI just started growing this plant (a Campsis cultivar called Atomic Red) in the summer of 2014.
-By the end of 2015 it had one stem over 8 feet tall with another dozen or so shorted branches.
-Already starting to sucker from the base.
-When the stems get long I just wind them a turn or two on to the large trellis (8 feet tall by 12 feet wide)
+Author's NotesI started growing this plant (a Campsis cultivar called Atomic Red) in the summer of 2014.
+By the end of 2015, it had one stem over 8 feet tall and another dozen or so shorter branches.
+It was already starting to sucker from the base.
+When the stems get long, I just wind them a turn or two onto the large trellis (12 feet tall by 12 feet wide and still growing).

-Notes & Reference#62-Manual of Climbers and Wall Plants (J K Burras, Mark Griffiths), #150- Armitage's Vines and Climbers (Alan Armitage)
+Notes & Reference#62-Manual of Climbers and Wall Plants (J K Burras, Mark Griffiths), #150- Armitage's Vines and Climbers (Alan Armitage), #274-Site Authors' observations and growing experiences

 Cart Image